Kalpa08/ConeZen/README.md

 sudo apt-get install ffmpeg
 ```

-### Usage
-**ConeZen** can be run in two ways: through the command line or as a Python library.

 ---
 ## Usage
-ConeZen can be run in two ways: through the command line or as a Python library.
+**ConeZen** can be run in two ways: through the command line or as a Python library.

 ## 1. Command-Line Interface (CLI)
 The easiest way to use ConeZen is to run it from your terminal.
 Running conezen initiates a user-friendly, step-by-step process.
 The tool will first request the file paths for the gradients of the two electronic states, the nonadiabatic coupling vector, and the molecular geometry.
 It then interactively prompts for plotting and saving options.